diegoiast/fdbox/readme.md

 # fdshell

 A new shell for FreeDOS.
 Code will contain usable utilities borrowed from Unix and maintain compatibility with MSDOS 6.22 `command.com`.

+## Status

+ * Only DOS commands are supported.
+Unix commands might follow.
+ * Code compiles only under GCC (Windows+Linux).
+TCC (DOS).
+ * Currently I am using LibC's functions - so I am limited to stadnard C code support for localization.
+ * `TurboC` does need a proper makefile.
+ * `beep` - works.
+ * `cd` - works
+ * `cls` - works
+ * `copy`
+   * All copies are binaries.
+By design.
+   * Recursive copy not implemented yet
+ * `dir`
+   * `/o?` Order is funky.
+I admit it's not traditional but it works.
+   * `/p` Pausing is not coded yet
+ * All other stuff in not implemented.

 ## Building

 The assumption is that this project will be developed on Linux (or any Posix compliant OS), and we maintain compatibilty with DOS at all times.
 The reason, is for better tooling (git, valgrind, strace, text-editors).

 Code is strictly C (asm where needed).
 Supported environments